awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                  // Other functions in AppDelegate . . .

                }

       #.
+Make sure you have a :code:`UINavigationController` in your app to use the sign-in UI.
+The sign-in UI uses the :code:`UINavigationController` as an anchor to perform all the transitions.
+        Learn more about using `UINavigationController <https://medium.com/whoknows-swift/swift-the-hierarchy-of-uinavigationcontroller-programmatically-91631990f495>`__.

+      #.
 Implement your sign-in UI by calling the library provided by the SDK.